aslanxie/TurboDiffusion/README.md

-# Optimized TurboDiffusion Inference on Intel GPU
+# Optimize TurboDiffusion Inference on Intel GPU

+4 steps sampleing running time is reduced from 83.57s to 21.70s on B60.

 ## Setup